genidma/teatime-accessibility/README.md

 # TeaTime Accessibility

-TeaTime Accessibility is accessibility focused timer application (app) for the Ubuntu environment (with Desktop environment).
-This app has timers with presets, reminders (audible vs to the contrary) and usage simple usage statistics.
+TeaTime Accessibility is an accessibility focused timer application (app) for the Ubuntu (Desktop) environment.
+This app has timers with presets, reminders (audible vs to the contrary) and basic statistics for your sessions.
 It also has a fun rainbow-glow feature (see below)

 ## Features